 Background (4%): This section of the exam has only 5 questions to it and basically aims at testing the individual’s knowledge on various kinds of software, hardware and systems that are vulnerable to hackers.

-Security (25%): The second largest section of the CEH certification exam focuses mainly on the security areas and this section constitutes of 31 questions.
-This section will definitely test the knowledge of individuals attempting the CEH certification examination and it mainly tests the knowledge on the following subjects:
+Security (25%): The second largest section of the Ethical hacking certification exam focuses mainly on the security areas and this section constitutes of 31 questions.
+This section will definitely test the knowledge of individuals attempting the Ethical hacking certification examination and it mainly tests the knowledge on the following subjects:

 Systems security controls